Medication-Assisted Treatment (MAT) In Ohio

 Buprenorphine is a partial opioid agonist.
 It can reduce opioid withdrawal symptoms and cravings by binding to the same receptors as opioid drugs such as oxycodone or hydrocodone.
 Buprenorphine can produce pain relief and euphoric effects in smaller amounts compared to other opioids.

 Buprenorphine is currently available as several products, ranging from sublingual tablets (Subutex) to combination products with naloxone (Suboxone).
-Depending on your substance abuse treatment plan, your doctor may prescribe you a different form of the drug.
+Depending on your substance abuse treatment plan, your treatment provider may prescribe you a different form of the drug.

-To start buprenorphine treatment, patients should have not taken opioids in the past 24 hours and present with withdrawal symptoms.
+To start buprenorphine treatment, you should not have taken opioids in the past 24 hours and present with withdrawal symptoms.

 Methadone